SFDO-Tooling/MetaDeploy/docs/running_docker.rst

 Docker and Docker-Compose Installation
 --------------------------------------

-To download and install docker please visit: https://hub.docker.com/?overlay=onboarding and follow the installation instructions to download Docker if needed.
+To download and install Docker please visit: https://hub.docker.com/?overlay=onboarding and follow the installation instructions to download Docker if needed.
 To verify you have successfully installed docker type: